udioeater/guild-docs/artisan_roles/index.md

 If you're asking 'Why?', check out the [value stories](./value_stories.html).

-> The time frame denoted in parentheses is an average number of years spent at that level
+> The time frame denoted in parentheses is an average number of years spent working to reach that next level

 Prerequisites for Apprentice
 -------------------------